merhawi212/Minishell/README.md

 - Ctrl+D (EOF): Signals the end of input.
 - Ctrl+\ (SIGQUIT): Triggers a core dump and can be used to exit the shell with a core dump.

-Feel free to explore these signals while using Minishell.
+You can explore these signals while using Minishell.
 ## Contributors
 This project was done by Degef and Merhawi as part of our curriculum at 42 Abu Dhabi.
 ...